 In 2018, SAS filed litigation in the United States District Court for the Eastern District of Texas asserting that World Programming infringed SAS copyrights and patents.
 SAS voluntarily dismissed with prejudice its patent claims, and the Texas court entered judgment in favor of World Programming on the copyright claims.
-SAS appealed this judgment to the United States Court of Appeals for the Federal Circuit.
+SAS appealed this judgment to the United States Court of Appeals for the Federal Circuit (the "Court of Appeals").
+Oral arguments were held before the Court of Appeals on January 13, 2022.
 A decision from the Court of Appeals is pending.